 For information about the planned gradual lifting of restrictions, you can read about the Roadmap for Reopening Society and Business.

-Can I go to a holiday home?
+Can I go to the pub for a drink?

 Can I meet up with friends?